Exabyte-io/documentation/docs/ui/overview.md

 ## 2. Link to Dashboard

 A system status "Dashboard" can be accessed via the [left-hand sidebar menu](left-sidebar.md).
-It is explained in more details in [this page](specific/dashboard.md).
+It is explained in more detail in [this page](specific/dashboard.md).

 ## 3. Tabs Navigation